SunZhigang7/DiffSemanticFusion/README.md

 ## News
 `[2025/08/06]` [ArXiv](https://www.arxiv.org/pdf/2508.01778) paper release.
 Code/Models are coming soon.
-Please stay tuned! ☕️
+Please stay tuned! ☕️\

-This is the official release of DiffSemanticFusion, Our approach reasons over a semantic raster–fused BEV space, enhanced by a map diffusion module that improves both the stability and expressiveness of online HD map representations.
+`[2025/08/07]` Open source the mapless QCNet, as we train the model on GPU Cluster, also with the stdout and stderr

 ## Updates
 We are going to release code step by step: